 The North Carolina DMAC assesses drought conditions on a weekly basis using input on the status of water resources across the State from the technical organizations described above.
-Each drought category may require a different level of response as described in Tab A, Sequence of Drought Actions.
+Each drought category may require a different level of response depending on the coverage of drought conditions as described in Tab A, Sequence of Drought Actions.